Shadow play: Shadow puppetry today

 In the 1910s, the German animator Lotte Reiniger pioneered silhouette animation as a format, whereby shadow-play-like puppets are filmed frame-by-frame.
 This technique has been kept alive by subsequent animators and is still practised today, though cel animation and computer animation has also been used to imitate the look of shadow play and silhouette animation.
 By the 1920s, shadow puppetry had breached the world of German Expressionism, through the silent film Warning Shadows.

 Traditional Chinese shadow puppetry was brought to audiences in the United States in the 1920s and 1930s through the efforts of Pauline Benton.
 Contemporary artists such as Annie Katsura Rollins have perpetuated the medium, sometimes combining the form with Western theatre.

 Shadow theatre is still popular in many parts of Asia.
-Prahlad Acharya is one famous India]n magician who incorporates it into his performances.
+Prahlad Acharya is one famous Indian magician who incorporates it into his performances.